Hello

 PAINTINGS

 My paintings vary widely, depending upon my mood and the purpose of the painting.
-When the light is “just so” or a detail fascinates me within a larger context, I aim to convey the beauty of the moment in a landscape.
+When the light is “just so” or a detail fascinates me within a larger context, I strive to convey the beauty of the moment, usually in a landscape.

 Other paintings include extensions of my pen-and-ink sketches and drawings.
 For example, here’s one painting based on my “Pandorica” series of drawings.